 Rugged HP design.
 Can be used as a laptop and as a touchscreen.
-8 hour battery life.
-Full-sized keyboard with number pad.
+Eight-hour battery life.
+Full-size keyboard with number pad.

-At 4.52 lbs, it is better suited to use on a desk than as a laptop.
+At 4.52 lbs., it's better suited to use on a desk than as a laptop.

 Until recently, the standard laptop design hadn't changed much since the initial appearance in the computer marketplace, but with the advent of touchscreen laptops, you can find a range of versatile computers that fit in with contemporary life.